nilearn/nilearn/doc/maintenance.rst

 	- |priority: medium| The task is important but not urgent and should be addressed over the next few months.
 	- |priority: low| The task is not urgent and can be delayed.

-Some issues are much easier and can serve as good starting project for new contributors.
+Some issues---particular those which are low effort and low to medium priority---can serve as good starting project for new contributors.
 We label these issues with the |Good first issue| label which can be seen as an equivalent to a "very low effort" label.
-Because of this, good first issues do not require an effort label.
+Because of this, good first issues do not require a separate effort label.

 Other labels can be used to describe further the topic of the issue: